siemens/gencmpclient/README.md

 ```
 while `sudo apt install git make gcc wget` usually is not needed as far as these tools are pre-installed.

-As a sanity check you can execute in a shell:
+As a sanity check you can execute in a shell on a Unix-like system:
 ```
 git clone https://github.com/siemens/gencmpclient.git
 cd genCMPClient